aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

     Usage:  [OPTIONS] [NODES]...

-      Recompute the hash for nodes in the database
+      Recompute the hash for nodes in the database.

       The set of nodes that will be rehashed can be filtered by their identifier and/or based on their class.